-Using the inferences from the pilot, for the next phase we intend to train the old migrants in CBT and then see the impact of peer to peer treatment for mental health on the migration decisions of the new migrants.
+Using the inferences from the pilot, for the next phase we intend to train the more experienced migrants in CBT and then see the impact of peer to peer treatment for mental health on the migration decisions of the new migrants.
 This will be a heavier treatment, beyond the introduction of an additional connection, as done for the pilot.

 Image credits: Nayantara Parikh

-Subscribe to the Good Business Lab Mailing List to receive updates on our current initiatives, progress reports, upcoming projects and to receive our quarterly newsletter.
+Subscribe to the Good Business Lab Mailing List to receive updates on our current initiatives, progress reports, upcoming projects and our quarterly newsletter.